 The Virus Detailed on This Website is Very Likely an Enterovirus

-In this section, by examining the symptoms manifested by my virus, we confirm that this virus is most likely an enterovirus, such as a coxsackievirus B or echovirus.
-Coxsackievirus B and echovirus are two species of enterovirus known to cause chronic infections.
+In this section, by examining the symptoms manifested by my virus, we confirm that this virus is likely an enterovirus, such as a coxsackievirus B or echovirus.
+Coxsackievirus B and echovirus are two species of enterovirus known to cause chronic non-cytolytic infections, and are associated with chronic fatigue syndrome.
 Coxsackievirus B can cause most, if not all, of the symptoms I experienced.

 However, be aware that other infectious microbes can cause approximately similar symptoms.
 So if you have slightly different symptoms to me, have a look at the other microbes detailed on the ME/CFS Info page, as one of those may be the culprit in your case.

 We now examine each of the major symptoms produced by my virus, and we find that all these major symptoms match the symptoms known to be produced by enteroviruses.

 Herpangina symptom: match.
 An initial characteristic symptom of my virus is a sore throat looking like herpangina (an inflamed red throat at the back of the soft palete).
 In my case, the herpangina was without any pain, and without blisters or ulcers, but with a cluster of small papules (raised pimples not producing pus) in the pharynx, these papules being a slightly whiter shade of the red/pink color of the throat itself.
 The name lymphonodular pharyngitis is given to a herpangina-type sore throat where there are only papules, but no blisters or ulcers; so lymphonodular pharyngitis may be a better description of my sore throat.